View this post on Instagram

 Caution: It’s all over your neighborhood: and it causes cancer, and harms children and pets most easily.

 I sometimes walk barefoot.
 Children often do.
 My dog likes to chew on grass.
 Is this bad for us?

-This morning, in the green cradle that is Boulder Valley, I went drank some organic coffee, hopped on my bike and, with my rescue dog, went downtown—where local, independent business proliferate.
-Returning, I came across a sign on a neighbor’s lawn that looked like this:
+This morning, in the green cradle that is Boulder Valley, I drank some organic coffee, hopped on my bike and, with my rescue dog, went downtown—where local, independent business proliferate.
+Returning, I came across a sign on a neighbor’s lawn.